 Biodiversity Digital Twin for Advanced Modelling, Simulation and Prediction Capabilities

-The BioDT project aims to push the current boundaries of predictive understanding of biodiversity dynamics by developing a Biodiversity Digital Twin (BioDT) providing advanced modelling, simulation and prediction capabilities.
-By exploiting in new ways existing technologies and data available across relevant research infrastructures, the Biodiversity Digital Twin will be able to more accurately model interactions between species and their environment.
-Scientists at research infrastructures will be able to use the digital twin to:
+The BioDT project aims to push the current boundaries of predictive understanding of biodiversity dynamics by developing a Biodiversity Digital Twin (BioDT) prototype platform providing advanced modelling, simulation and prediction capabilities.
+By exploiting in new ways existing technologies and data available across relevant research infrastructures, digital twins developed as part of the project will be able to more accurately model interactions between species and their environment.
+Scientists at research infrastructures will be able to:

 - better observe changes in biodiversity in response to forces resulting from climate change or human activity

 - predict the effects of these changes

 Overall, the BioDT project will provide a crucial infrastructure to drive long-term biodiversity research and facilitate science-driven policy and rapid-response actions to enforce current commitments to protecting biodiversity in the long term.

 Eight use cases clustered in four groups will be at the core of the Biodiversity Digital Twin prototype.
 These use cases focus on the species and ecosystems of highest conservation and policy concern, such as threatened species, pollinators, and grasslands, and are vital to the well-being of mankind and biodiversity conservation efforts.